tsackton/taelgar/People/Sembarans/Odo Cordwaner.md

 The sergeant of the [[Army Garrison of Cleenseau|Bridge Patrol]] and a loyal solider.

 %%%
 and was led by [[Odo Cordwaner|Sergeant Odo Cordwaner]] until he was discharged after failing to heed orders during the [[Festival of the Bridge]].
-He allowed [[François the Bandit]] to distribute poisoned grain despite being warned.
+He allowed [[Francois the Bandit]] to distribute poisoned grain despite being warned.
 %%

 ![[odo-cordwaner.png]]